PaperCut MF Cloud Services

 What happens if there is a connection issue?

-If there is a connection issue between the Application Server and the PaperCut MF Cloud OCR service, the Application server holds the document for approximately 30 minutes (default) while it retries the transmission.
+If there is a connection issue between the Application Server and the PaperCut MF Cloud Document Processing service, the Application server holds the document for approximately 30 minutes (default) while it retries the transmission.
 If it still can't send the document, it moves the document to the Application Server failed scans folder.

 What happens if there is a conversion issue?